 If you are still waiting for days or even weeks after a show before entering your leads in your system, the chances are that lead has gone cold, or lost to one of your competitors who were quicker to reach out.

 “My top tip for exhibiting at trade shows: follow up!
 You’d be surprised how many people don’t follow up with the people they meet at trade shows and events.” – Helen Moon, CEO & Founder, EWL Club

 Make sure you have an agreed process before the show and make sure everyone sticks to the plan after the event.

-Temptation is still to send a generic follow up email – it may be easier but it’s simply not good enough.
-We live in a world of personalisation and with digital marketing there is no more excuse for sending generic email.
+The temptation is still to send a generic follow up email – it may be easier but it’s simply not good enough.
+We live in a world of personalisation and with digital marketing, there is no more excuse for sending a generic email.
 Make sure the email is addressed to the contact name and add a personalised content that will prompt the reader’s memory.

 How do you know if a show went well?
 Pick one metric that you look at in the immediate aftermath of a trade show as your early measure; some customers look at the number of Sales Qualified Leads, but for others Marketing Qualified Leads work better.

 Also, keep an eye on those specific leads within the sales pipeline – this is critical to measure the real ROI of the show.
 Some sales cycles can be months or even years, make sure your CRM keeps track no matter how long the leads take to convert.

 If you can calculate how much revenue you’ve generated from exhibiting at a trade show, you can calculate your return on investment.
 This will be one of the most important numbers for your boss to report back on, to justify your company’s budget for trade shows and other events.
 Other more qualitative measures can also be taken into account – number and type of meetings, progress in projects following discussions, brand awareness – they all matter but they are harder to measure.